 Moths, Pacific Northwest

-The Broom Moth (Ceramica pisi) inhabits open woodland and forest edges on the BC coast.
+The Broom Moth (Ceramica pisi) inhabits open woodland and forest edges in the Pacific Northwest.
 It can be seen from late May to early August when it is attracted to light.
 Its a small brown moth.

 The distinctive brown and yellow striped caterpillar feeds not only on Scottish Broom , but can also be found feeding on bracken and various other trees and plants.
 It is quite common on Vancouver Island.